Joy & Jenelle

-Sometimes we laugh about it, sometimes we cry about it, sometimes we share news and medical articles about it, sometimes we avoid talking about it altogether, but it’s always there.
-We’re identical twin sisters who have grown up with RP.
-We’re now 34 years-old, both married to amazing guys, and have sweet little daughters.
+We are identical twin sisters who have grown up with retinitis pigmentosa RP.
 Although we look a lot alike on the outside and share the same challenges of vision loss, we often have different perspectives on the disease and each deal with it in our own way.
-We wanted to create a blog mainly for other people with RP, as we find it helps to feel connected when facing the day-to-day challenges of living with RP.

-Though we live 2000 miles apart (Jenelle in WA and Joy in IL), we talk almost daily and hope that this blog will help bridge the gap in miles.
+Though we live many miles apart, we talk almost daily and hope that this blog will help bridge the gap in miles.